luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 **Set a Query Refresh Schedule**
 - On the SQL Query editor you can schedule the refresh execution of a query table.
+- You cannot refresh a SQL query or dashboard on a Job.

+**Alerts**
+- You can create an alert and be notified via email.
+- You can use default template, custom templates and send through different apps like Webhook.

 ## Topic 4: Understand and follow best security practices